2-Hour Guided Cultural Walking Tour of Tae Rak, Melbourne

 Get your booking confirmed instantly

-Discover the marvels of ancient Aboriginal people on this guided walking tour around the UNESCO World Heritage Site, Tae Rak.
+Explore the wonders of ancient Aboriginal heritage with this guided walking tour at Tae Rak, a UNESCO World Heritage Site.

 Guide leading a group on a boardwalk during the Tae Rak Guided Cultural Walk.